martin2844/gatsby-blog-auth/readme.md

 3. Hoisted course, if user is not logged and wants to buy, redirect to login, and then once logged in, redirect to check out.

+September 2020:
+Forgot about it, life happened.
+Started again, with edit profile.
+Must continue flow there.

 ## Ideas to implement